btcsuite/btcwallet/rpc/documentation/api.md

   valid IP address.

 - `NotFound`: The consensus RPC server is unreachable.
-This condition may not return `Unavailable` as that refers to `LoaderService` itself being unavailable.
+This condition may not return `Unavailable` as that refers to `WalletLoaderService` itself being unavailable.

 - `InvalidArgument`: The username, password, or certificate are invalid.
 This